 “From the first page I was hooked.’
 Dr. Russell Razzaque, author and Consultant Psychiatrist.

 “Edgy, immediate and contemporary” Elizabeth Diamond, author.

 “I was taken by her authenticity and vulnerability.”
 Phil Borges, Director Crazywise.

 Subscribe to the email list for a FREE AUDIO SAMPLE and to receive the latest news about upcoming events and publications

 Tango, Camino, Romeo

 I set out to walk the 500 mile Camino to Santiago de Compostela on a quest to find love.
-I do find it, but not in the way I was expecting: I find it for humanity, for my family, my friends and inside of myself.
-But really I wanted to find it a romantic relationship.
+I do find it, but not in the way I was expecting.

-So my quest continues to Latin America and Buenos Aires to improve my tango.
-It is there I realise I need to first heal the wounds of the past.
+I really want to find it in a romantic relationship so my quest continues to Guatemala with a South African and then Buenos Aires to dance tango.
+I fall in love with an Argentinian but through the tango, I realise I need to first heal the wounds of the past.

 Tango, Camino, Romeo is a travel adventure and love quest all wrapped up in a spiritual odyssey.